Joeboy/joeboy.github.io/shut-up-and-shoot.md

 ## What can I reasonably hope to get out of this?

-* *Maybe* a great finished short film you're proud of (though honestly this is a stretch goal)
+* *Maybe* a great finished short film you're proud of.
+We can at least aim for this, but the idea is to not worry too much if it doesn't work out.
 * More realistically, a somewhat rough and ready short film, maybe with some clips that are worthy of a showreel
 * Practice, and experience of working on a (small) set
 * The freedom to try stuff out in a low-stakes enviroment.